The Final Information to Orchid Care: A Complete Botanical Exploration for Freshmen to Consultants (2024 Version)

 1. Plant Ecology

 • Plant ecology studies the relationship between plants and their environment.
-This includes how plants interact with other living organisms—such as animals, fungi, and other plants—as as their physical environment, including climate, soil, and water availability.
+This includes how plants interact with other living organisms—such as animals, fungi, and other plants—as well as their physical environment, including climate, soil, and water availability.
 Plant ecology is essential for understanding the role of plants in maintaining biodiversity and ecosystem stability.

 1. Plant Taxonomy

-• Plant taxonomy is the classification of plants based on their shared characteristics and evolutionary .
+• Plant taxonomy is the classification of plants based on their shared characteristics and evolutionary history.
 Taxonomists use features such as flower structures, leaf arrangements, and reproductive methods to classify plants into families, genera, and species.
 Proper taxonomy allows scientists to communicate clearly and effectively about different plant species and their relationships.

 1. Plant Genetics